 In colder climates, and mainly when a heater is used, breathing can be more difficult and uncomfortable because the air becomes too dry.
 Using a humidifier can easily restore the moisture into the house by releasing a cool mist into the air.

 On the other hand, a vaporizer is used for the same thing but by releasing hot vapor into the air.
 There is a heating element inside the machine that heats the water and then releases hot steam.

 What Is The Difference Between A Humidifier And A Vaporizer

 In the battle of vaporizer vs. humidifier, humidifiers score one point for being the cheaper alternative.
 This is because humidifiers do not have any heating elements and thus no cost of heating the water.

 As you can see, it’s a tie between vaporizers and humidifiers.
-Despite the whole vaporizer vs. humidifier thing, both water reservoir should be kept clean by washing them with disinfectant soap at regular interval to lessen the possibility of bacterial and mold growth.
-And also to clear the air (pun intended), a warm mist humidifier is ultimately a vaporizer and a cool mist vaporizer is a humidifier.
+Despite the whole vaporizer vs. humidifier thing, both the water reservoir should be kept clean by washing them with disinfectant soap at regular intervals to lessen the possibility of bacterial and mold growth.
+And also, to clear the air (pun intended), a warm mist humidifier is ultimately a vaporizer, and a cool mist vaporizer is a humidifier.

 In the end, you should decide which is best for your home and needs.
 You should consider the weather (humidifiers are best for the warm climate as the warm mist from vaporizers will make you uncomfortable) and also any small children or pets at home when you decide to get any one of them.